-In October 2016, the Company executed the 2016 Settlement Agreement with subsidiaries of Diamond relating to the settlement of outstanding claims under drilling contracts and the 2013 Settlement Agreement (including related judgements granted by courts in Texas and Alberta), in compliance with the terms of the Fourth Amendment.
+In October 2016, the Company executed the 2016 Settlement Agreement relating to the settlement of outstanding claims under certain drilling contracts and the 2013 Settlement Agreement (including related judgements granted by courts in Texas and Alberta), in compliance with the terms of the Fourth Amendment.
 Under the 2016 Settlement Agreement, in exchange for full and final mutual releases of outstanding claims under the drilling contracts and the 2013 Settlement Agreement (including related judgements), the Company:

-- (i) agreed to make future payments to Diamond equal to 20 percent of amounts to be retained by the Company pursuant to the Waterfall Distribution, subject to a cap; - (ii) paid to Diamond a cash settlement amount; and - (iii) assigned to Diamond a portion of potential contingent payments under the previously announced sale agreement for the Company's interest in five Indonesian PSCs.
+- (i) agreed to make future payments equal to 20 percent of amounts to be retained by the Company pursuant to the Waterfall Distribution, subject to a cap; - (ii) paid a cash settlement amount; and - (iii) assigned a portion of potential contingent payments under the previously announced sale agreement for the Company's interest in five Indonesian PSCs.